TNC Archive 2019

 And finally, what do you hope people will take away from your work?

 I hope my films inspire resistance to conventional views of reality, including conventional views of women but also conventional constructions of time and space.
-I hope my films light a fire of openness and freedom in the hearts and minds of viewers, inspiring courage for each one of us to walk a highly personal path of glittering inner integrity.
+I hope my films light a fire of open-ness and freedom in the hearts and mind of viewers, inspiring courage for each one of us to walk a highly personal path of glittering inner integrity.